coopyey/personal-site/content/plants.md

 **Pot:** 6" nursery pot \
 **Type:** Soil sow in grow tray on heating pad \
 Part of the mint family!
 I currently have two cells that I am attempting to germinate.
 I plan to keep one plant for myself, and take the second plant up to a friend of mine. :D These have finally gotten large enough to transplant so now I am excited for one of these to be large enough to take up to my friend.

-## Marshmallow
-**Latin Name:** *Althaea officinalis* \
-**Type:** Perennial \
-**Potted:** January 2024 \
-**Pot:** 6" nursery pot \
-I wish that this plant grew the fun little treats that we put on top of hot cocoa. :( Pollinators <i>love</i> this plant, so if you are wanting something toa dd a little variety and encourage the bees, this is a good place to go.
-Of my January plants, this is the one that's absolutely shot up and grown the fastest and strongest.
-It is because of this plant I am looking to see how to accommodate tall plants indoors, because it is absolutely pushing the limits of what I have set up, hah.
-I should really just put it outside and let it thrive in the already hot spring we're having.
-I have no conern that this will grow very strong.

 ## Mizuna, 605 Summer
 **Latin Name:** *Brassica nipposinica* \